Stable Recovery of Regularized Linear Inverse Problems: Stable recovery for analysis group sparsity regularized linear inverse problems

 which implies that $D_J^*w\in \Ker A_J=\R\{\oy_J\}$ due to \eqref{def:AJ}.
 Hence, we have $w\in \mathcal{E}\cap W(x_0)$ by \eqref{def:ME}.
 Since $x_0$ is a unique (strong) solution of problem~\eqref{p:P12}, Theorem~\ref{thm:Equi} tells us that $w=0$.
 This ensures that $\Ker \Phi \cap T_{\partial R^*({\rm Im} \Phi^*)}(x_0)=\{0\}$, which means stable recovery occurs at $x_0$ by Theorem~\ref{thm:Rob}. \end{proof}

 \begin{Remark}[\rm Stable recovery without Restricted Injectivity] \rm Recalling Example \ref{ex:l12} at which we show that stable recovery occurs at $x_0$ without sharp minima.
-Note that the dual certificate in that example $v=\left(\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}},0\right)$ belongs to $\ri (\partial R(x_0))$, which means the Nondegeneracy Source Condition is satisfied.
+Note that the dual certificate in that example $v=\left(\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}},0\right)$ belongs to $\ri (\partial R(x_0))$, i.e., the Nondegeneracy Source Condition is satisfied.
 However, note that

 which means both the Restricted Injectivity in \eqref{def:RI} and \eqref{con:G11} fail. $ \triangle$ \end{Remark}

 We need to understand more about tangent cone on the right-hand side of \eqref{eq:Tg}.
 Observe that